Table of Contents

 id Unique identifier for the Search Automatic (search_id=1)

-owner The username of the Django user that owns the object logged-in user (admin)
+owner Username of the Django user who owns the object Logged-in user (admin)

-results_requested The number of results, overall, the user has requested 10 (25)
+results_requested Total number of results requested 10 (25)

-searchprovider_list A list of the SearchProviders to search for this query; an empty list, the default, searches all sources [] ([ "Enterprise Search Engines - Google PSE" ])
+searchprovider_list List of SearchProviders to query; an empty list searches all sources [] (["Enterprise Search Engines - Google PSE"])

-subscribe If True, SWIRL will update this Search as per the Celery-Beats schedule False (True)
+subscribe If True, SWIRL updates the Search per the Celery-Beats schedule False (True)

-result_url Link to the initial Result object for the Search which uses the RelevancyMixer Automatic ("http://localhost:8000/swirl/results?search_id=17&result_mixer=RelevancyMixer")
+result_url Link to the initial Result object using RelevancyMixer Automatic ("http://localhost:8000/swirl/results?search_id=17&result_mixer=RelevancyMixer")

-new_result_url Link to the updated Result object for the search which uses the RelevancyNewItemsMixer Automatic ("http://localhost:8000/swirl/results?search_id=17&result_mixer=RelevancyNewItemsMixer")
+new_result_url Link to updated Result object using RelevancyNewItemsMixer Automatic ("http://localhost:8000/swirl/results?search_id=17&result_mixer=RelevancyNewItemsMixer")

-messages Messages from SearchProviders "" (Retrieved 1 of 1 results from: Document DB Search)
+messages SearchProvider messages "" ("Retrieved 1 of 1 results from: Document DB Search")

-result_mixer The name of the Mixer object (see below) to use for ordering results RoundRobinMixer (Stack2Mixer)
+result_mixer Mixer object used for result ordering RoundRobinMixer (Stack2Mixer)

-retention The retention setting for this object; 0 = retain indefinitely; see Search Expiration Service for details 0 (2 for daily deletion)
+retention Retention setting (0 = indefinite).
+See Search Expiration Service.
+0 (2 for daily deletion)

-There are some special Search tags that control query processing.
-For example, the SW_RESULT_PROCESSOR_SKIP Search tag can be used to skip a processor for the Search it is specified for: SW_RESULT_PROCESSOR_SKIP:DedupeByFieldResultProcessor
+Some special Search tags control query processing.
+For example, SW_RESULT_PROCESSOR_SKIP skips a specified processor: SW_RESULT_PROCESSOR_SKIP:DedupeByFieldResultProcessor

 APIs